-Living outside the U.S. can be an amazing experience, but it presents its own challenges when it comes to student loan repayment.
+Living outside of the U.S. can be an amazing experience, but it presents its own challenges when it comes to student loan repayment.
 Even if you’re not paying student loans living abroad, you still need to stay up-to-date on them.

-1. Set up autopay on your student loans
+2. Set up autopay on your student loans

-The best way to ensure you don’t miss a student loan payment is to set up automatic payments.
+The best way to ensure you don’t miss a student loan payment while you’re abroad is to set up automatic payments.
 You can typically set autopay up online by signing into your account on your loan servicer’s website.You’ll usually need provide your account and routing numbers, along with the name of your bank.

-Every month, the loan servicer will withdraw money to cover your student loan bill.
-And you won’t have to worry about sending a check overseas or missing a due date.
+Every month, the loan servicer will withdraw money to cover your student loan bill, and you won’t have to worry about sending a check overseas or missing a due date.
 As an added perk, some loan servicers even offer a 0.25% interest rate deduction for setting up autopay.

 3. Connect an international bank account to your home account

 Some banks, such as Chase and CitiBank, have locations all over the world.
 But others are limited to the U.S. and charge substantial fees for foreign transactions.
 To avoid withdrawal fees and access your funds abroad, you might want to set up a new account with an international or global bank.

 1. Consider refinancing your student loans

 If you have multiple student loans, it could be helpful to refinance with a private lender.
 Refinancing combines your various loans into one new loan.
 You can choose a different repayment term and may score a lower interest rate, too.

 Keep in mind that when you refinance federal student loans, you lose access to federal repayment and forgiveness programs.
-If you think you’ll need an income-driven plan as an expat or after you return home, refinancing isn’t the best option for you.
+If you think you’ll need an income-driven repayment plan as an expat or after you return home, refinancing isn’t the best option for you.

-4. Consider federal loan consolidation
+2. Consider federal loan consolidation

 Your new interest rate will be the weighted average rate of all your loans rounded up to the nearest one-eighth of a percent.
 Even though federal loan consolidation doesn’t lower your interest rate, it does simplify your monthly payments.

 3. Learn about income-driven repayment options

 If you’re struggling to make monthly payments, you could qualify for an income-driven repayment plan.
-These plans extend your student loan repayment terms to 20 or 25 years and lower your monthly payment in the process.
+These plans extend your student loan repayment term to 20 or 25 years and lower your monthly payment in the process.